 For procedural help with your submission, or to ask general questions please see the contacts listed at the end of this document.
 All contributions should be submitted to the TG4w Chair and the 802.15 WG chair for process backup.

-The TG4w Technical Guidance Document: IEEE P802.15-18/93r0, shall be used to evaluate the proposals.
+The TG4w Technical Guidance Document (TGD): IEEE P802.15-18/93 (latest revision), shall be used to evaluate the proposals.
 It is expected that each presentation will be one hour maximum in length including time for questions.
 The actual time provided may be rescheduled according to the number of submissions.
 The final submission in September shall contain supporting documents.

 General communications, including posting of Conference Call meetings, will be done via the stds-802-15-lpwa@listserv.ieee.org mailing list.
 To sign up to that mailing list, follow the directions at: http://ieee802.org/15/pub/Subscribe.html